 Selling, general and administrative expenses consist primarily of personnel costs, including salaries, bonuses, stock-based compensation expense, and benefits, for our finance and accounting, legal, human resources, and other administrative teams.
 Additionally, these expenses include costs for communication, advertising, conferences, and professional fees of audit, legal, and recruiting services.
-Additionally, expenses related to maintaining compliance with the stipulations of the government settlement and the legal costs associated with the California subpoena, the Colorado recoupment, the Ravgen lawsuit and IPO related litigation described in Part II, Item 1.
+Additionally, expenses related to maintaining compliance with the stipulations of the government settlement and the legal costs associated with the legal matters described in Part II, Item 1.
 "Legal Proceedings" in this Quarterly Report are included.

-Interest (Expense) Income, Net
+Interest Expense, Net

-Interest (expense) income, net is primarily attributable to borrowings under our Credit Agreement (as defined below), our mortgages payable, lease agreements and interest income earned from our cash and cash equivalents.
+Interest expense, net is primarily attributable to borrowings under our Credit Agreement (as defined below), our mortgages payable, lease agreements and interest income earned from our cash and cash equivalents.

-Gain on Warrant Liability
+Gain (Loss) on Warrant Liability

-Gain on warrant liability consists of changes in the fair value of our liability-classified warrants to purchase common stock.
+Gain (loss) on warrant liability consists of changes in the fair value of our liability-classified warrants to purchase common stock.

-Other (Expense) Income, Net
+Other Income, Net

-Other (expense) income, net primarily consists of changes in the fair value of our embedded derivative liability related to the Convertible Notes, and inducement loss on our Convertible Notes.
+Other income, net primarily consists of changes in the fair value of our embedded derivative liability related to the Convertible Notes, and inducement loss on our Convertible Notes.